aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

     return iris_gdf.sindex.nearest(point)[1][0]
 ```

-The following actually only works with GEOS.
-Otherwise I get the following error message:
+The following vectorization actually only works with GEOS.
+Otherwise we get the following error message:
 ```
 TypeError: Bounds must be a sequence
 ```